Chapter 4 – Syllables

 https://en.wikipedia.org/wiki/Sanskrit_prosody

-Here is an informative quote from the above article:
+An informative quote from the above article:

-“In addition to the syllable-based metres, Hindu scholars in their prosody studies, developed Gana-chandas or Gana-vritta, that is metres based on mātrās (morae, instants).
+“In addition to the syllable-based metres, Hindu scholars in their prosody studies, developed Gana-chandas or Gana-vritta, that is, metres based on mātrās (morae, instants).
 The metric foot in these are designed from laghu (short) morae or their equivalents.
 Sixteen classes of these instants-based metres are enumerated in Sanskrit prosody, each class has sixteen sub-species.
 Examples include Arya, Udgiti, Upagiti, Giti and Aryagiti.
 This style of composition is less common than syllable-based metric texts, but found in important texts of Hindu philosophy, drama, lyrical works and Prakrit poetry.
 The entire Samkhyakarika text of the Samkhya school of Hindu philosophy is composed in Arya metre, as are many chapters in the mathematical treatises of Aryabhata, and some texts of Kalidasa.”